Introduction: Understanding Ontario Used Car Taxes

 How Vehicle Appraisals Can Lower Your Ontario Car Tax

-There are circumstances where the Red Book value may be too high for a vehicle in poor condition (damaged, high miles, or rusted).
+In some cases, the Red Book value may be too high for a vehicle in poor condition (for example, if it’s damaged, high-mileage, or rusted).
 In those cases:

-This helps avoid overpaying tax for a car that’s worth less than its listed wholesale value.
+This helps you avoid overpaying tax on a car that’s worth less than its listed wholesale value.

 When Ontario Car Tax Is Based on Actual Sale Price